The Perfect Fifth Springbank 1993 #315 25 Year Old Single Malt, 52.3% ABV,

 Taste: A malt on the threshold of perhaps dallying too closely with the oak.
 But that coastal-style bite makes just the right contact with the salty tannins and cocoa laden phenol to make a course for more complex and satisfying port.
 Just enough oil makes the middle rich and promises a long finale.

 Finish: Drier, as is to be expected, as the tannins raise their game.
 Still salty, but a little barley sugar and lemon juice lightens the intensity, though – happily, by not too much; the residual oils ensure the finish is of extraordinary length.

 Balance: A real return to the past here with Springbank in its most full-bodied, uncompromising and complex style which those of us who discovered the distillery in the 1980s remember with great affection.

 - JIM MURRAY’S WHISKY BIBLE 2020

-The region is relatively small, yet the distilleries produce very different whiskies from one another, Springbank is robust and heavily smoky whereas Glen Scotia now produces typically light and grassy whiskies.
+The region is relatively small, yet the distilleries produce very different whiskeys from one another, Springbank is robust and heavily smoky whereas Glen Scotia now produces typically light and grassy whiskeys.

 About the Distillery

-The Springbank distillery is a family-owned single malt whisky distillery on the Kintyre Peninsula in western Scotland.
+The Springbank distillery is a family-owned single malt whiskey distillery on the Kintyre Peninsula in western Scotland.
 It is owned by J & A Mitchell & Company.
-Licensed in 1828, Springbank is one of the last surviving producers of single malt whiskies in Campbeltown, an area that once had over thirty active distilleries.
-The distillery produces three types of peated and unpeated malt whisky that it bottles under three distinct brands.
-Their commitment to traditional, exacting methods of whisky production has earned Springbank a reputation for producing some of the finest malts in Scotland.
+Licensed in 1828, Springbank is one of the last surviving producers of single malt whiskeys in Campbeltown, an area that once had over thirty active distilleries.
+The distillery produces three types of peated and unpeated malt whiskey that it bottles under three distinct brands.
+Their commitment to traditional, exacting methods of whiskey production has earned Springbank a reputation for producing some of the finest malts in Scotland.